Theme 06: "Bucolia"

 Poetry by Tukur Ridwan

-“the fertile land and dense forests bestow fruition with food and fruits. here, coals and firewood make our kitchens—to farm is to fulfil each day, and hunting blurs the poverty line among households.”
+“the fertile land and dense forests bestow fruition with food and fruits. here, coals and firewood make our kitchens—to farm is to fulfill each day, and hunting blurs the poverty line among households.”

 On the Night in Question